-- The device has just been turned on or restarted. - The device hasn't been unlocked for more than 48 hours. - The passcode hasn't been used to unlock the device in the last 156 hours (six and a half days) and Face ID hasn't unlocked the device in the last 4 hours. - The device has received a remote lock command. - After five unsuccessful attempts to match. - After initiating power off/Emergency SOS.
+- The device has just been turned on or restarted. - The device hasn't been unlocked for more than 48 hours. - The passcode hasn't been used to unlock the device in the last 156 hours (six and a half days) and a biometric hasn't unlocked the device in the last 4 hours. - The device has received a remote lock command. - After five unsuccessful biometric match attempts. - After initiating power off/Emergency SOS.